MicrosoftDocs/sql-docs/azure-sql/database/database-import-export-private-link.md

 ### 2. Approve private link for Azure SQL logical server

-The new private endpoint must be approved by the user in the Private Link Center or in the Azure SQL Database, and also in Azure Storage.
+The new private endpoint must be approved by the user in the Private Link Center or in the Azure SQL Database.

-#### Option 1: Approve private endpoints in Private Link Center
+#### Option 1: Approve private endpoints in Private Link Center in Azure portal

 1. Go to Private Link Center in the Azure portal.
 In the Azure search box, search for "Private Link".
 1. Navigate to the **Private endpoints** page of the Private Link Center.
 1. Approve the private endpoints you created using the Import/Export service.

-#### Option 1: Approve private endpoint connection on Azure SQL Database
+#### Option 2: Approve private endpoint connection on Azure SQL Database in Azure portal

 1. Go to the Azure SQL logical server that hosts the database.
 1. Navigate to the **Networking** page under **Security**